Want a Career As A Sitting Duck? Join A Ride Hailing Company

 Because it’s not Uber or Lyft that cities like Los Angeles and San Francisco are going after; it’s just people trying to make a living.
 Ride hail app company execs are not going to jail or having their cars impounded.
 These drivers are being trampled by three forces much larger than they are.

 One: is the economy, which despite the positive job numbers has mostly produced McJobs.
 Low paying jobs requiring many hours to make ends meet.
-Try getting a home mortgage as a first time buyer when you can’t claim you’ve been with a solid company for a few years.
+Try getting a home mortgage as a first-time buyer when you can’t claim you’ve been with a solid company for a few years.
+I mean you could always try to get a free quote, but you are a lot less likely to be approved, or you will have to pay a huge interest.

 Two: is that Uber and Lyft have a huge mechanism for suckering people into driving for them.
 On Craigslist alone there are blocks of their ads in nearly every job category.
 Even in the writing gigs section.
 Either they get a great deal or Craigslist is getting rich off these companies.
 Numerous lawsuits have been filed by drivers over wage claims, and by now the semi-informed should be very wary of signing up with any of these ride-app companies.
 Yet it doesn’t stop people from signing-on.